DonMVB/aws/AWS_Assoc_SAA_C02.md

 Note: Make sure that you examine the JSON text of IAM policies within the AWS console.
 - Version, Statement, Effect, Action, Resource.

+To see your region in the CLI:
+- `aws configure get region`

 ### 1.1.3.
 IAM Key Details:

 - IAM is a global AWS services that is not limited by regions.
 Any user, group, role or policy is accessible globally.